auth0/docs/articles/native-platforms/ios-objc/00-introduction.md

 #### 3. Set your credentials

-The [dependencies](#dependencies) listed above requires that you set your credentials in two different `.plist` files in order to work.
-If you downloaded the seed project, or any sample project from here, these credentials must come automatically set.
+The [dependencies](#dependencies) listed above require that you set your credentials in two different `.plist` files in order for them to work.
+If you downloaded the seed project, or any sample project from here, these credentials will come automatically set.
 Anyway, you have to make sure they are there, otherwise your app might crash.

 Make sure you have the following entries in your project's `Info.plist`: